GitHub Personal Access Token Setup

 - • The token string itself only changes if you click Regenerate.

 After any change that produces a new token string, update it in Trinity via Settings → GitHub Personal Access Token → Test → Save.
-Trinity auto-propagates the new token to all running agents that use the platform PAT within seconds.
+Trinity propagates the new token to every running agent that uses the platform PAT within seconds — the container environment, the workspace .env, and the git credential configuration are all updated, so a rotation takes effect for the agent's next push without a manual restart.

 API